da4asandbox/modules-css/module-2/README.md

 ## Activities {#activities}

->```Note: I think we should get rid of the Activities section on module overview page and just have ACtivities listed under each lesson plan for a class```
+>```CB: I think we should get rid of the Activities section on module overview page and just have ACtivities listed under each lesson plan for a class```

 ## Assessment {#assessment}